AbertayFraxle/Breakout/README.md

 1m 37s Identified circular inclusion in PowerupBase.h and PowerupFireBall.h and fixed it

-1h 10m Implemented a progress bar to replace the timer when a powerup is active.
+1h 10m Implemented a progress bar to replace the timer when a powerup is active

+2h 21m Implemented mouse controls instead of keyboard controls, paddle moves to mouse position at same rate as it moved with keyboard

+2h 35m Changed paddle speed from a constant to being editable, with default being constant.
+Then changed bigPaddle and smallPaddle powerups to effect the movement speed of the paddle

+3h 10m Implemented violent screen shake whenever the player loses a life, apart from the last time so screen isnt infinitely shaking